spyder-ide/lektor-icon/README.md

 Since data types in ``INI`` configuration files are all natively strings by default, Lektor-Icon does some custom parsing on various values to convert them to the indicated type.
 The following describes the various formats and their parsing rules.

-*String:* A basic string; no special interpretion.
+*String:* A basic string; no special interpretation.
 Generally converted by ``jinja`` into an HTML-safe representation, escaping problematic characters.
 Used when the output should be plain text.